 Please note that whilst this course does not require a DBS Check for entry, some professions will not consider candidates who have certain types of criminal convictions.
 Therefore, if you have a criminal conviction and you are considering a particular career path we would recommend that you check with the relevant professional body or refer to their recruitment policy to make sure that your conviction will not disadvantage you.

 An Enhanced DBS check may be required depending on your placement and will be arranged by your faculty team.

 Full-time fees are per year.
 Part-time fees are per 20 credits.
 Once enrolled, the fee will remain at the same rate throughout the duration of your study on this course.

-This fee includes £44 for the enhanced DBS certificate, the Post Office Administration fee and the online administration fee.
+Optional depending on the type of placement you choose.
+This fee includes £40 for the enhanced DBS certificate, the Post Office Administration fee and the online administration fee.

 Professionals trained in behaviour analysis are in increasing demand in the UK, particularly those who are BACB-certified.
 Behaviour analysts are employed in a variety of contexts, including service providers for people with autism and/or learning disabilities, the NHS, schools, and residential treatment facilities for people with challenging behaviour.
 Some behaviour analysts also work as independent consultants in their areas of expertise.